iliashevrin/boolean-comprehension-materials/README.md

 # boolean-comprehension-materials
-This repository covers the artifacts and supplementary materials described in the paper "What Properties Affect Boolean Formula Comprehension in Formal Specifications?"
-(TOSEM 2025).
-The repository contains the following materials:
+This repository covers the artifacts and supplementary materials described in the paper:

+<i>I. Shevrin, S. Maoz, What Properties Affect Boolean Formula Comprehension in Formal Specifications?
+2025.</i>

 ## BooleanRefactoring
-Java project that contains the source code of the refactoring algorithm and additional scripts.
+This folder contains a Java project with the source code for the refactoring algorithm and additional scripts.
 The project requires [antlr](https://www.antlr.org/download.html) library to run.

 Packages of interest include:
 ### `entrypoints` package
-Includes two main methods as entry points -- FormulaScoreCalculator.java that is the entry point of the formula_score_calculator.jar that computes the complexity score; RefactorProcedure.java that is the entry point of the refactoring_procedure.jara that outputs alternative rewrites of the Boolean formula with a lower complexity score.
+Includes two classes with main methods as entry points: (1) FormulaScoreCalculator.java that is the entry point of the formula_score_calculator.jar that computes the complexity score; (2) RefactorProcedure.java that is the entry point of the refactoring_procedure.jara that outputs alternative rewrites of the Boolean formula with a lower complexity score.
 ### `identities` package
 Includes logic of the Boolean identities applied during the refactoring algorithm.
 ### `language` package